top of page

 Our Work

 NORDREF works towards equality and democracy in the Nordic region by developing and sharing knowledge about digital rights and responsibilities, while protecting people's right to safely partake in discussions and other activities online.
-See how we do this by browsing our current and past projects below.
+Our flagship project, the Game Changer, started in 2023 and will last through 2026.
+Past activities can be browsed below.

 01